Grating haptic perception through touchscreen: Sighted vs. Visually Impaired

-From Table.~\ref{table-single} and Table.~\ref{table-double}, it is evident that the average frequency of the two images in each test gradually decreases from Test 0 to Test 9.
-This suggests that the most easily recognizable frequency for S participants is at a higher frequency range compared to VI participants.
-Furthermore, as shown in Fig.~\ref{lou}, for all tests from Test 5 and lower (i.e., higher frequency stimuli), S participants consistently achieved higher accuracy than VI participants.
-This suggests a fundamental difference in tactile processing strategies between the two groups, allowing S participants to achieve relatively higher accuracy when responding to high-frequency signals.
+From Table~\ref{table-single} and Table~\ref{table-double}, it is evident that the average frequency of the two images in each test gradually decreases from Test 0 to Test 9, suggesting that the most easily recognizable frequency for S participants is at a higher frequency range than for the VI participants.
+Further, for all tests from Test 5 and lower (i.e., higher frequency stimuli), the S participants consistently achieved higher accuracy than the VI participants (Fig.~\ref{lou}), suggesting a fundamental difference in tactile processing strategies between the two groups, allowing the S participants to achieve relatively higher accuracy when responding to high-frequency signals.

-Overall, in this experiment, VI participants exhibited a lower median accuracy and a smaller IQR, indicating a stronger central tendency and lower variance, with accuracy concentrated at a lower level.
-While their overall accuracy did not surpass that of S participants, they demonstrated a distinct advantage at a specific frequency (~0.270 cycles/mm), where their performance was notably superior to their own accuracy at other frequencies and to the performance of S participants across all frequencies tested in this experiment.
+Overall, in this experiment, the VI participants exhibited a lower median accuracy and a smaller IQR, indicating a stronger central tendency and lower variance, with accuracy concentrated at a lower level.
+Although their overall accuracy did not surpass that of the S participants, they demonstrated a distinct advantage at a specific frequency (0.270 cycles/mm), where their performance was notably superior to their own accuracy at other frequencies and to the performance of the S participants across all frequencies tested in this experiment.